slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *"An artist discovers his genious the day he dares not to please."
 -- André Malraux [1901]*

+> *"To be an artist, you need to live in a world of silence."
+-- Louise Bourgeois [1911]*

 > *"An intellectual says a simple thing in an hard way.
 An artist says a hard thing in a simple way."
 -- Charles Bukowski [1920]*

 > *"To be an artist, you have to give up everything, including the desire to be a good artist."
 -- Jasper Johns [1930]*

-> *"An artist is not paid by his work but by his vision."
--- James Whistler *

-> *"To be an artist, you need to live in a world of silence."
--- Louise Bourgeois *

 ### On aesthetics